DeaconWhitmore/UltimateJavaRepository/Unit04/README.md

 ## 4.1 - `while` Loops

+While loops are loops designed to continue until a specific condition is true.

 ## 4.2 - `for` Loops

+For loops are loops that can hold variable information and parameters.

 ## 4.3 - Developing Algorithms Using Strings

+Use methods like .equals, .substring, and .length to maximize efficiency in loops.

 ## 4.4 - Nested Iteration